raspberrypilearning/321-make-mentor-guide/en/step_2.md

 + Provides reflection time
 + Is designed for all

-Click to expand the below 'Further reading' info card for a more detailed look at the key principles.
+Click to expand the 'Further reading' info card for a more detailed look at the key principles.

 --- collapse ---
 ---